-Over the past decade, Priceline.com has grown from struggling upstart to the flagship of the world’s largest travel company.
-That company, known as the Priceline Group, is valued at $68 billion, more than mainstay Internet companies like eBay, Yahoo, or Netflix.
+Over the past decade, Priceline.com has grown from struggling upstart to a key part of the world’s largest travel company.
+The parent company, known as the Priceline Group, is valued at $68 billion, more than mainstay Internet companies like eBay, Yahoo, or Netflix.

 John Caine is the chief product officer of Priceline.com.
 As Caine tells it, the company’s growth is rooted in its culture: Priceline.com has remained a perpetual startup.
 It breaks product teams into small, autonomous units, which build nimbly and test and iterate.
 And it’s often small ideas that lead to growth spurts, like improving the existing experience through tiny wins — tweaking things like colors, wording, and arrangements of data on the web page just to get incremental lifts.

 How a single word change leads to 2 percent life